Chair of Graduate Studies Committee: Dr. Kim Ominski

 Students may begin their program on either September 1, January 1, or May 1.
 For admission on each of these start dates, Canadian and American students should complete their online application no less than four (4) months before the intended start date.
 International students should complete their online application no less than seven (7) months before the intended start date.

-Applicants from outside of Canada whose primary language is not English should consult the faculty of graduate studies regarding requirements for the TOEFL (Test of English as a Foreign Language) exam.
-Information about language tests (TOEFL) can be obtained from: http://www.toefl.org/.
+Applicants from outside of Canada whose primary language is not English should consult the Faculty of Graduate Studies website regarding English language admission requirements umanitoba.ca/faculties/graduate_studies/admissions/139.html

 Links and Downloads

 Online Application.
-The application will not be processed unless it is accompanied by the application fee.
+The Applications will not be processed unless accompanied by the application fee.

 Download a University of Manitoba graduate fellowship application form